agude/agude.github.io/_books/star_light.md

 {% capture dragons_egg %}{% include book_link.html title="Dragon's Egg" %}{% endcapture %}
 {% capture cheela_series %}{% include series_link.html series="Cheela" %} series{% endcapture %}

-{{ this_book }} is actually the third book in the {{ series }}, but I read it second.
-The second book, {{ critical }}, has no connection to the first book,
+{{ this_book }} is actually the third book in the {{ series }}, although I
+read it second.
+The second book, {{ critical }}, has no direct connection to
-{{ mission }}, and only connects to {{ this_book }} through the character Easy
+{{ mission }}, and only links to {{ this_book }} through the character Easy
 Hoffman and the concept of exploring a high-gravity planet.

-In {{ this_book }}, the humans and the Mesklinites have once again teamed up, this time to explore the planet Dhrawn, with the humans in space and the Mesklinites on the planet in landships called cruisers.
-The cruiser _Kwembly_---captained by the Dondragmer from {{ mission }}---gets stuck on an outcropping and the humans and Mesklinites have to figure out how to rescue it.
-This is made tougher by the fact that the Mesklinites, once again, have their own, hidden motive.
+In {{ this_book }}, humans and Mesklinites have once again joined forces, this time to explore the planet Dhrawn.
+The humans remain in space while the Mesklinites traverse the planet's surface in landships called cruisers.
+The story centers on the cruiser _Kwembly_---captained by Dondragmer from {{

-The plot moves too slowly.
-The _Kwembly_ is stuck on the rock for the entire book (well it gets down and is immediately re-stuck in ice).
-Like
-{{ mission }}, {{ the_author }} intends to build tension not with the ship but
-with the fact that the Mesklinites are working at cross purposes to the humans.
-Again it fails to build tension and is resolved in a couple of pages with the two sides talking it out.
+mission }}---which becomes stuck on an outcropping.
+Both humans and Mesklinites must work together to rescue it, a task complicated by the Mesklinites's hidden agenda.

+The plot progresses slowly.
+The _Kwembly_ remains stuck for most of the book (it briefly gets free only to become trapped in ice).
+Similar to {{ mission }}, {{ the_author }} attempts to build tension through the conflicting motives of the Mesklinites and humans.
+However, this tension never really builds and is quickly resolved through dialogue in just a few pages in the last chapter.

 One of {{ clements }} weaknesses in these two books is that he likes his characters too much.
-He wants them to be good people, and he wants good things to happen to them, so the potential backstabbing and betrayals are always defused in a few paragraphs.
+He wants them to be good people, and he wants good things to happen to them, so the potential backstabbing and betrayals that _would add tension_ are always defused in a few paragraphs.

-{{ the_author }} clearly heard the critique of {{ mission }} that his
+{{ the_author }} attempted to address the critique of {{ mission }} that his
-characters were too human and added several digressions where he explains that they think differently, and additionally adds some non-human behaviors like not getting anxious or second guessing themselves.
+Mesklinite characters were too human by adding several digressions where he explains that they think differently, and additionally adds some non-human behaviors like not getting anxious or second guessing themselves.
 They still feel completely human.
-Similarly, and just like {{ mission }}, the world didn't feel alien, in the way that the neutron star did in the {{ cheela_series }}.
-I think this is partially due to {{ clements }} philosophy of science fiction, that the main fun is to come up with rules and try to stick with them, not necessarily to immerse the reader.[^game]
+Similarly, and just like {{ mission }}, the world didn't feel alien, especially when compared to the neutron star in the {{
+cheela_series }}.
+This may be partly due to {{ clements }} philosophy of
+science fiction, in which it is important to establish and stick to scientific rules rather than immersing the reader.[^game]

 In the end the book was fine, but slow going.
-I with more tension and tighter editing I think it could have surpassed {{ mission }}, but as it stands it's slightly worse.
+With more tension and tighter editing I think it could have surpassed {{ mission }}, but as it stands it's slightly worse.